How to enter

 -

-This is the first-time judges will hear or read about your project.
-Judges will look for a few sentences summarising your overall project, including a brief but clear outline of your project aims, how you planned to achieve your project aims, your key results and conclusions, and how your work may impact the wider community/environment.
+This is the first time judges will hear or read about your project.
+Judges will be looking for a brief summary of your overall project.
+You should include a brief but clear outline of your project purpose, how you planned to achieve your project aims, your key results and conclusions.

 - 2. Project concept